Randy Jones (baseball): Legacy

 One of the Padres' first homegrown stars, Jones had his uniform No. 35 retired by the team on May 9, 1997.
 His starts at home for San Diego spiked attendance by the thousands, and the crowd began a tradition on Opening Day in 1976 of greeting him with a pregame ovation.
 That year, when he won the Cy Young, the Padres drew an average of 27,400 fans in his 21 home starts, compared to 15,769 in their other home games.
 In its first six years of existence (1969–1974), the franchise never won more than 63 games and finished each season in last place in the six-team NL West, but then won over 70 games in Jones's two peak years, when they finished fourth in 1975 and fifth in 1976.
 He is credited with having put the Padres "on the map".

-In 1985, Jones was inducted into the Orange County Sports Hall of Fame.
+Jones was inducted into the Chapman Athletics Hall of Fame in 1980 and the Orange County Sports Hall of Fame in 1985.
 He was enshrined by the San Diego Hall of Champions into the Breitbard Hall of Fame in 1996.
 He was inducted as part of the inaugural class of the San Diego Padres Hall of Fame in 1999.

-He was the subject of a malapropism by Jerry Coleman who once said, "On the mound is Randy Jones, the left-hander with the Karl Marx hairdo."
+Jones was the subject of a malapropism by Padres broadcaster Jerry Coleman who once said, "On the mound is Randy Jones, the left-hander with the Karl Marx hairdo."
 Coleman had intended to say Harpo Marx.